 If your dog is a sensible eater of treats (doesn’t to rush and chews them down before trying to swallow) lamb necks can provide a great option for them.
-If your dog wont even try and break off the bones, its teeth will get plenty of great cleaning and clean Australian lamb meat nutrition.
-The process of eating around the bone, will give them a fairly long occupation period.
+Its teeth will get plenty of great cleaning and the dog will get plenty of nutritious Australian lamb meat.
+The process of eating around the bone (which some smaller or medium dogs might do) will still give them a fairly long occupation period.

 As with all our bones, if in doubt, we recommend getting your vets advice about the value to your specific dog.